I’m going to be blunt: cruelty-free sun protection is an absolute bugger to find.

 The one thing every product has in common is this: I’ve worn them on overcast days in the UK, the most unbearably humid days in Asia, and in the middle of the Arabian desert and not once have I been sunburnt.

 Otherwise, this is a hit and miss bunch — I’d really recommend getting your hands on the Moisturising Sun Lotion though!
-A non-sticky, cruelty-free sun cream for £2.99?
+A large bottle of non-sticky, cruelty-free sun cream for £4.99?
 Sold.